tfolkman/budget/README.md

 ## Getting Started

 1. Have docker installed
-2. Build docker image:  docker build -t budget .
+2. Create new folder called budget (or whatever you want)
+3. Within this folder create a folder called "data"
-3. Run docker image: docker run -it -p 8080:8080 -v "$PWD/data":/go/src/github.com/tfolkman/budget/data budget
+4. In your budget folder run the following from the terminal: docker run -it -p 8080:8080 -v "$PWD/data":/go/src/github.com/tfolkman/budget/data tfolkman/budget
-4. Start budgeting: localhost:8080
+5. Start budgeting: localhost:8080

 When done, type CTRL-C to end the process.
 Your transactions and budgets are stored in a sqlite database at ./data/budget.db.